BartolHrg/VB.C-CPP/README.md

     stmt
 END
 ```
-You can use `FALLTHROUGH` keyword to fallthrough to the next case
+You can use the `FALLTHROUGH` keyword to fallthrough to the next case
 You can also omit `THEN` to fallthrough
 ```
 FORK expr